When Weight Watchers Chicken in Spicy Peanut Sauce meal says

 You need to make Sushi Rice, but I have your back -- here is my video recipe:

 After you've made Sushi Rice, it's time to make a quick and simple salad to fill the rice ball with.
 I like the ease and cheap prices of canned protein.
-For this recipe I made a Onigiri Salmon Salad, but you could use any cooked meat, like chicken or turkey (canned, fresh cooked, or store bought roasted bird.)
+For this recipe, I made an Onigiri Salmon Salad, but you could use any cooked meat, like chicken or turkey (canned, freshly cooked, or store-bought roasted bird.)

-The Salmon Salad for my recipe is just mayo and a 5 ounce can (or pouch) of salmon.
-Just drain it and lightly mix with mayo.
-You roll a fist sized ball of sushi rice, press in a space to add the salad, and finally top it with more rice and seal it up.
+The Salmon Salad for my recipe is just mayo and a 5-ounce can (or pouch) of salmon.
+Just drain it and lightly mix it with mayo.
+You roll a fist-sized ball of sushi rice, press in a space to add the salad, and finally top it with more rice and seal it up.

 That's the stripped-down version.
 Wrap it with a small square of dried seaweed to give it extra flavor, thus making it easier to handle.
 You can sprinkle on some sesame seeds, too.